icon

 Set Your Rates and Write a Contract

 Setting your rates depends mostly on how much trust you develop within the community you serve.
-According to Modern Bride magazine, entertainment is 5% of most people’s wedding budget, yet it accounts for 38% of what the guests remember.
+According to Modern Bride magazine, entertainment is 5% of most people’s wedding budget, yet it accounts for 38% of guests' memories.
 Statistics also show that wedding DJs shoulder 75-80% of the responsibility for a reception’s success.

 These statistics show the importance of hiring wedding DJs with established reputations.
 If you’re just starting, understand that your rates might be lower until you prove you’re a reliable option.

-Writing a contract is also a vital part of establishing your business’s credibility.
+Writing a contract is also vital to establishing your business’s credibility.
 Thorough contracts cover cancellation and damaged equipment policies.
-Make sure you cover all of these policies during your consultation with the bride and groom.
+Ensure you cover all of these policies during your consultation with the bride and groom.

 Creating an Unforgettable Music Playlist